reski-rukmantiyo/tmux-orchestrator/commands.md

 ```

 #### Mistake 3: Typing Commands in Already Active Sessions
-**What Went Wrong**: Typed "claude" in a window that already had Claude running
+**What Went Wrong**: Typed "claude --dangerously-skip-permissions" in a window that already had Claude running

 **Root Cause**: Not checking window contents before sending commands